OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ---
 FOR:
+> Charlene Sexton
+> 1102 Hickory St.
->
+> Madison, WI 53715

 ---
-Hi Anna/Henry,
+Hi Charlene,

 Thank you for the tour and chat the other day.
 I'm excited to have the opportunity to share the following proposal.

 Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities.

-* To design a mudroom/dining room extension off the existing dining room and kitchen
-* Looking to bring the kitchen further into the mudroom/dining/entertaining space
-* If within budget, look into enclosing front porch into a conditioned space
+* A (2) car garage attached to the existing home.
+* Explore possible breezeway/dining area off the kitchen.
+	* This will also act as the transition space between the garage and the kitchen
+	* Explore bringing in ample light through the west façade.

 <!--